-NOTE The accuracy of the usage statistics is not guaranteed.
+NOTE: The accuracy of the usage statistics is not guaranteed.

-Ink and paper statistics with HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS)
+Ink and paper statistics with the HP Printer Utility

-- 1. Access HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS), see Access HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS) on page 19. - 2.
-Go to the Accounting window to view information regarding the most recent jobs. - 3.
-Under Windows, go to the Job Accounting tab.

-Under Mac OS, select Information > Job Accounting and click on the Look Up button.
+- 1. Start the HP Printer Utility, see Access the HP Printer Utility on page 19. - 2.
+Go to the Accounting window to view information regarding the most recent jobs. - Under Windows, go to the Job Accounting tab. - Under Mac OS, select Information > Job Accounting and click the Look Up button.